PDLT-University-of-York/test-split-site/docs/ultra/gradebook.md

 ### Download submissions

+!!!
+Tip

+    For an Ultra Test, this downloads the submission information (time, overall mark), but *not* the student's answers.
+Use **Download Results** above for this.

-Download all submissions to a specific Ultra assessment (Assignment, Test etc.) as a ZIP file:
+Download all submissions to a specific Ultra Assignment as a ZIP file:

 <div markdown class="flexcols">
 <div markdown class="col65">